The Future Is Female: Five Women Artists Are Designing a Revolution

 AH: The 13 tenets of Future Feminism, but it’s mutable.
 There could be more than thirteen.

-BC: I keep talking about feminising the planet.
+BC: I keep talking about feminizing the planet.
 I don’t know if this is new language but it keeps coming out of my mouth.

 JC: Feminatus Super Totus!